Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature

 which is the thesis. \end{proof} Next we will show that the inequality \eqref{th1:eq1} is sharp.
-This can be proved by combining our Theorem \ref{th1} and \cite[Corollary 2]{Brooks1981} where Brooks showed that the Cheeger constant is no larger than the volume entropy.
+This can be proved by combining \cite[Corollary 2]{Brooks1981} where Brooks showed that the Cheeger constant is no larger than the volume entropy, and our Theorem \ref{th1}.
 We will give a different proof which has its own interest.

-\begin{theorem}[Sharp inequality] The inequality \eqref{th1:eq1} in Theorem \ref{th1} is sharp.
-This means, for any non-compact $\ms$ with non-negative curvature and any $C> h_{\ms}$, the inequality ${\mm^+(\Omega) } \geq C {\mm(\Omega)}$ does not always hold. \end{theorem} \begin{proof} We will prove the theorem by contradiction.
+\begin{theorem}[Sharpness] The inequality \eqref{th1:eq1} in Theorem \ref{th1} is sharp.
+This means that, for any $\cdkn$ space $\ms$ and $C> h_{\ms}$, the inequality ${\mm^+(\Omega) } \geq C {\mm(\Omega)}$ does not always hold. \end{theorem} \begin{proof} We will prove the theorem by contradiction.
 Assume there is a constant $C> h_{\ms}$, such that